-Do you believe you suffer from fungal acne?
-If so, incorporating a fungal acne treatment at home is a super easy and effective way to achieve the smooth skin you want.
-Read on to learn more about what exactly fungal acne is, determine if you do have it, and what the best at-home fungal acne treatment option is.
+Do you have fungal acne?
+Incorporating a fungal acne treatment at home is a super easy and effective way to achieve the smooth skin you want.
+Read on to learn more about what exactly fungal acne is, and the best at-home fungal acne treatments you can try.

 Before we treat fungal acne, it is important to know a bit more about the science behind it.